Sgsouham/ColourizationGAN/README.md

 ### Results and Important links

-Results of their paper and every minute detail can be found in [https://github.com/pvitoria/ChromaGAN]
+Results of their paper and every minute detail can be found in [in this link](https://github.com/pvitoria/ChromaGAN)